 This problem has unique solution with probability one for β under the assumption that $z \mapsto \log f(\cdot \mid z)$ is concave.
 This assumption holds for all the cases that we consider including logit, probit, ordered probit and Poisson models.
 The solution for φ_n is only unique up to the standard normalizations for linear factor models.2 Obtaining the solution to (2.7) can be computationally challenging because the objective function is not concave in the parameter φ_n and the high-dimensionality of the parameter space.
-In the numerical examples of Section 5, we use the iterative method of Chen (2014) based on the EM algorithm.
+We provide an iterative method based on Chen (2014) to obtain the estimates in Section 5.
 This method performs well in simulations.